Kim-HaYeon/CSD_network/README.md

 # CSD_network

-Repository for reconstructing the network structure through
+Repository for analyzing the network from 2-photon calcium imaging of neurons.